roger-link/resumes/README.md

 <h1><b>Engineer, Artist, and Beekeeper</b></h1>

 <i>
 Artistic Engineer looking for fun technical projects to work on.
 I'm particularly interested in working on projects related to the web and/or anything helping me to be more creative.
-I'm also very passionate about web programming and understanding Human Computer Interaction (HCI).
-I'm also very happy programming in Python and hacking on hardware such as the Arduino/RaspberryPi.
-I work professionally on a large-scale complex Django application and would love the chance to work on smaller more creative web/programming projects including artist portfolios and gallery installations.
+My passion lies in web programming and understanding how humans and computers interact.
+I work professionally on a large-scale complex Python Django application and would love the chance to work on smaller more creative web/programming projects including artist portfolios and gallery installations.
 </i>

 <h2>Professional Experience</h2><br>
 <b><i>Cerner Corporation | Software Engineer | Jan.
 2013 – Present</i></b>

 <ul>
-<li>Developed software for the <a href="http://www.cerner.com/solutions/Physician_Practice/Patient_Portal/">Cerner Patient Portal</a></li>
+<li>Develop software for the <a href="http://www.cerner.com/solutions/Physician_Practice/Patient_Portal/">Cerner Patient Portal</a></li>
 <li>Test Driven Full Stack Django Developer</li>
 <li>Experience with infrastructure, operations, deployments and release management </li>
 </ul>